-Veena Viswanatha is Counsel in the Washington, DC, office of Buckley Sandler LLP.
+Veena Viswanatha is Counsel in the Washington, D.C., office of Buckley Sandler LLP.
 Ms. Viswanatha represents corporate and individual clients in white collar and enforcement matters, and in related litigation.
-She has experience representing clients before the Department of Justice (DOJ), the Securities and Exchange Commission (SEC) and the Federal Trade Commission (FTC), and in federal and state courts around the country.
+She has represented clients before the Department of Justice (DOJ), the Securities and Exchange Commission (SEC), the Federal Trade Commission (FTC), and the Consumer Financial Protection Bureau (CFPB), and in federal and state courts around the country.

 Noteworthy work includes:

-- Represented the Navajo Nation in a landmark lawsuit alleging that the U.S. had breached its historical fiduciary obligations by failing to manage, invest, and account for tribal trust funds and resources under the custody and control of the U.S. in a manner that would maximize the financial return from those assets.
-The firm secured $554 million settlement on behalf of its client, the largest settlement obtained against the U.S. in any action by a single Native American tribe
+- Represented the Navajo Nation in a landmark lawsuit against the U.S. government.
+The Nation alleged that the U.S. had breached its fiduciary duties to the tribe by failing to properly manage, invest, and account for funds and resources the U.S. held in trust for the tribe.
+After many years of litigation involving facts, circumstances, and documents stretching back six decades, the firm secured a $554 million settlement on behalf of the tribe.
+It is the largest settlement obtained against the U.S. in any action by a single Native American tribe.

 Prior to joining Buckley Sandler, Ms. Viswanatha was an Associate at Cravath, Swaine & Moore LLP, where her practice focused on enforcement matters.

 Ms. Viswanatha received her J.D. from the University of Pennsylvania Law School in 2009 (cum laude).
 During law school, she interned for the Honorable Jerome Simandle in the United States District Court for the District of New Jersey.
 She also served as an Articles Editor for the University of Pennsylvania Law Review, and as an Arthur Littleton and H. Clayton Louderback Legal Writing Instructor.
 Ms. Viswanatha received her B.A. from Rutgers University in 2003 (magna cum laude).